|Update: 15th March 2021

 Monday to Friday:

-Plus the option to surf, kayak, paddle-board or play football: Tuesday & Thursday PM (at extra cost).
+Plus the option to surf, kayak or paddle-board: Tuesday & Thursday PM (at extra cost).

 Some choose to go out for a walk or an ice cream for a short while, others decide to stay at home.